bellingcat/octosuite/README.md

 - [x] ...And more

 ## Note
-> octosuite automatically logs network and minor user activity of each session.
-The logs are saved by date and time in the .logs folder
+> Octosuite automatically logs network and user activity of each session, the logs are saved by date and time in the .logs folder
->> If you believe octosuite can be better, feel free to open a pull request with your improvements✌🏾🙂

 ## License
 ![license](https://user-images.githubusercontent.com/74001397/137917929-2f2cdb0c-4d1d-4e4b-9f0d-e01589e027b5.png)